Code-Institute-Submissions/Elitept/README.md

 One of the reasons I decided to use Bootstrap to create this project, was the mobile-first principle and especially the responsiveness.
 Using the layout meant that, as the screen size increases and decreases, the page responds accordingly.
 Below is the effects of changing the screen size;

-1. Navigation Bar
+#### Navigation Bar
 - The navigation will collapse down to a dropdown menu when the screen is ≥576px.

-2. Programs and Trainers
+#### Programs and Trainers
 - The images and the adjoined text will be viewed differently depending on the screen size.
 So on screen sizes of 992px and above, all four images will be on one row.
 For screens where it is between 576px and below, one image will occupy one row.
 For screen sizes between 568px and 991px, it will show two images per row.

-3. Testimonials
+#### Testimonials
 - For this section, the testimonials will be one per row for screen sizes 767 and below.
 For screens 768px and above it will show two testimonials on each row.

-4. Contact Page
+#### Contact Page
 - Lastly, for the contact page, on screens 768px and above the contact form and the relevant text will be side by side (col-6 and col-6).
 But on smaller devices (767px and below) it will show the relevant text above the contact form.
 As for the social media icons, on all screens sizes above 368px, the icons will appear on one line.
 But for screens widths 368px and below, the last icon goes on a separate row.

 ### Issues
 - For the collapsed dropdown menu, when you click on an option, the drop down menu section does not go back to it's original state automatically.
 You have to click on the hamburger icon again for it collapse back.
+- If I try to push the navigation bar more centrally, the options on the drop down menu seem to be pushed out of the menu section.
+Which is why I have left it as originally from the bootstrap page.
 - When I click on the relevant feature, ideally I would want to be redirected to the header of the feature.
 However, on mine it takes you to the text on that section.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+- When you submit the contact form correctly, you don't get a message saying it was sent or anything.
+I have added this to future features I would like to add.

 ## Deployment
 To deploy my project, I took the following steps.

-## How to deploy
+### How to deploy

 1. To publish the project go on to the **Github Pages**.
 1. The go on to the **repository** in Github and select the **settings** tab.